Last Updated on 27/10/2020 by Adina

 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
 Grease a tart form and sprinkle it with flour.
-Shake well to coat the form with the flour, then flip it and pat it gently on its back to remove the excess flour.
+Shake well to coat with the flour, then flip it and pat it gently on its back to remove the excess flour.
 Do this over the sink.
 Set aside.

-With a hand held mixer whisk together all the ingredients needed for the cake base.
+- With a handheld mixer whisk together all the ingredients needed for the cake base.
 Pour the batter into the prepared form and bake for about 20 minutes or until golden and baked through.
 Set aside and let cool completely.

-- That is: take a few tablespoons out of the milk and give them to a small bowl.
+- That is: take a few tablespoons out of the milk and pour them into a small bowl.
 Bring the rest of the milk to a boil.
-In the meantime whisk together the remaining milk, the sugar and the Dr. Oetker vanilla pudding powder.
+In the meantime whisk together the remaining milk, the sugar, and the vanilla pudding powder.

-When the milk comes to a boil, remove from the heat and whisk in the pudding and milk mixture.
+- When the milk comes to a boil, remove from the heat and whisk in the pudding and milk mixture.
 Place back on the heat and bring to a boil again while whisking all the time.
 Let bubble once or twice.

-When the pudding is set, arrange the sliced fruit or berries on top.
+- When the pudding is set, arrange the sliced fruit or berries on top.

-Give the glaze over the fruit using a spoon and starting in the middle of the cake.
+- Spread the glaze over the fruit using a spoon and starting in the middle of the cake.
 Let the glaze set completely before slicing the tart.

 - Alternatively use jam.
 Place the jam into a small saucepan and heat gently until runny.
 Brush the fruit on the cake with the jam.
 Leave to dry.

 That would be 18 g/ 0.65 oz of Dr. Oetker vanilla pudding powder (Amazon affiliate link) or a similar product.
 If you cannot find that use whatever kind of non-instant vanilla pudding mix available in your country.
 You will not need a lot, about 1 cup of cooked pudding.